-Ipomoea is a tender annual climbing plant which needs a sheltered warm spot but rewards well with large showy, velvet like flowers.
+Ipomoea is a very tender annual climbing plant which needs a sheltered warm spot.
+It looks lovely with large showy, velvet like flowers.
 Ipomoea (common name Morning Glory) is an impressive climbing plant.
 However as Morning glory plants are rarely offered for sale as a bedding plant this means to grow Ipomoea generally, it is necessary to germinate from seed.

-As Ipomoea hail from warm parts of the world they are very sensitive to the cold.
-If after germination they get so much as a chill breeze, the leaves will wither and the plant suffer.
-In most garden centres it is usually the blue variety offered for sale, although many seed companies sell a much wider range and just as lovely in pink.
+Ipomoea hail from warm parts of the world which makes them very sensitive to the cold.
+If after germination the young plants get so much as a chill breeze, the leaves will wither and the plants suffer.
+It is true to say during poor summers, or in more exposed gardens, it may be a struggle to establish Ipomoea.